-Nee Annex B for a brief overview of recent steps FATF has taken that are relevant to financial inclusion.
+&lt;sup>71 See Annex B for a brief overview of recent steps FATF has taken that are relevant to financial inclusion.

-Regulation should require banks and nonbank financial institutions to assess their money laundering and terrorist financing risk.
-See examples of higher and lower risk activities articulated in the Interpretive Note to FATF Recommendation 10, in FATF (2012).
+Regulation should require financial institutions to assess their money laundering and terrorist financing risk.
+See examples of higher- and lower-risk activities articulated in the Interpretive Note to FATF Recommendation 10, in FATF (2012).

-This is consistent with paragraph 17 of the Interpretive Note to FATF Recommendation 10 (FATF (2012)).
+&lt;sup>73 This is consistent with paragraph 17 of the Interpretive Note to FATF Recommendation 10 (FATF (2012)).